Music of Red Dead Redemption 2: "Letter From Bluewater Man"

 "Letter from Bluewater Man" is a blues song performed by Christone "Kingfish" Ingram, who wrote and produced the track with Carl Lois.
 The song was created for Blood Money, an update for Red Dead Online released on July 13, 2021; in the game, Ingram plays "Bluewater" John, a guitar player based on Robert Johnson.
-Ingram wanted to "capture the essence" of Johnson in the song.
-He wanted to avoid the traditional I–IV–IV chord progression, seeking an eight-bar blues progression instead; he wanted a "type of groove" like the blues standard song "Key to the Highway".
+Ingram sought to "capture the essence" of Johnson in the song.
+He wanted to avoid the traditional I–IV–IV chord progression, instead seeking an eight-bar blues progression and a "type of groove" like the blues standard song "Key to the Highway".

 The song was released as a digital single on August 20, 2021.
 Andrea Domanick of KCRW found that the song "stands on its own", praising its "sparse arrangement, lilting guitar, and soul-punch vocals".
 Upon hearing the song used in the game's trailer, Sam Roche of Guitar World wrote that Ingram delivers "his instantly recognizable soulful vocals over a series of silky blue fingerstyle lines".